Enhancing CMB map reconstruction and power spectrum estimation with convolutional neural networks: Results: Homogeneous case

 \subsection{Comparison with \textsc{NIFTy} results}

 For the homogeneous noise case, we trained our own version of WienerNet in \textsc{Tensorflow~2} and \textsc{Python~3} for maps with $128 \times 128$ pixels.
 We trained several models with different hyperparameters and sizes of the training set in order to study how well the performance of WienerNet on simulating the WF regarding the optimization of the neural network is.
 In Table \ref{tab:table3} it is presented two trained models with different sets of hyperparameters.
+These values were selected to ensure that the validation loss function is minimized.

 We started with Model 1 using the Adam~\citep{2014arXiv1412.6980K} version compatible with TF1 because the initial version of WienerNet presented in~\citep{Munchmeyer2019} was developed in \textsc{Tensorflow~1.11}, in which we were able to reproduce the results.
 We changed the initialization of the weights from Glorot uniform~\cite{article} to Random uniform and also the size of the training set, not reaching a better performance in the neural network model.
 Then we decided to use the optimizer Adam version 2, modifying the number of maps in the training set and the learning rate, finding that the best performance of the neural network is obtained with the hyperparameters presented in Model 2.